-Be sure to include a moderate amount of resistant starch in your regular diet and avoid eliminating all starches completely.
-It is also important to understand that some people with certain health conditions may have to limit starches, such as diabetics with poor glucose control.
+Above all, be sure to include a moderate amount of resistant starch in your regular diet and avoid eliminating all starches completely.
+However, it is important to understand that some people with certain health conditions may have to limit starches, such as diabetics with poor glucose control.
 Everyone is biochemically different so you will need to see what works best for you.
 In the meantime, release the fear of starches!

 - Tajaddini, A., et al. (2015).
 “Dietary resistant starch contained foods and breast cancer risk: a case-control study in northwest of Iran.”
 Asian Pac J Cancer Prev 16(10): 4185-4192.